sarthakg043/react-design-patterns-notes/Container_Components/Readme.md

 [Code Example](ecommerce/README.md#making-resource-loader)

 ## 4: Ecommerce 4
 The `ResourceLoader` is a good stopping point.
 However we can go one step ahead and make a component which doesn't even know where its data is coming from.
+Let's call it `DataSource` and we replace the `resourceUrl` prop by `getDataFunc = () => {}` prop which accepts a functiont o fetch data.

+And we separate the fetching login in a file `dataFetchingFunctions.js` from where function required for specific needs like `getUserDataByID` can be imported and used in `jsx`.

 [Code Example](ecommerce/README.md#making-datasource)